Integrated Design Research Conference

 Keynote Speech by

-Rikke Hansen
+Prof. Rikke Hansen

 Rikke Hansen is a Graphic Designer and Educator and she works on and researches design development projects and has her own design studio doing print and digital design, doing product development, branding and consulting for companies and organisations.
 Has been Juror in several international Poster Biennals and Design competiotions worldwide.
 COFOD excelence Award winner.
 Graphis Silver, Gold and Platinum Award winner, China Poster Biennal Silver winner.
 Mut zur Wut winner.
 She has been exhibiting, giving lectures and workshops internationally in Europe, Middle East, Asia and America.